HC Area Agency on Aging brings robotic pets to area senior facilities

 Even before the pandemic, social isolation and loneliness were considered serious health risks for older Americans, according to HCAAA.
 To aid with these concerns, the agency has purchased Joy for All Companion Pets designed to bring comfort, companionship and fun to older adults.

-Stevie Johns, HCAAA’s long-term care ombudsman, said the agency awarded 20 facilities across the agency’s seven-county area — Alleghany, Ashe, Wilkes, Watauga, Avery, Mitchell and Yancey.
+Stevie Johns, HCAAA’s long term care ombudsman, said the agency awarded 20 facilities across the agency’s seven-county area — Alleghany, Ashe, Wilkes, Watauga, Avery, Mitchell and Yancey.
 Facilities included assisted living and nursing homes, and each facility was awarded two of the robotic pets.
-Johns said the pets were about $100 apiece.
+Johns said the pets were about $100 a piece.
+Facilities in Watauga that received the Joy for All Companion Pets include The Foley Center, Glenbridge Nursing and Rehab, Deerfield Ridge and Mountain Care.

-Avery County facilities benefiting from the program include Life Care Center of Banner Elk, Cranberry House, and The Heritage of Sugar Mountain, as well as The Brian Center, Mitchell House and B&L Family Care Home in Mitchell County.

 HCAAA stated that Joy for All research findings showed positive changes in older adults that engaged with the robotic pets.
 These included reduced anxiety and agitation, and improved overall well-being that resulted in socialization with others, decreased episodes of delirium, decreased need for psychotropic medications and reduction in caregiver burden.